saturnism/spring-on-gcp-gitbook/deployment/docker/secure-container-image.md

 # Secure Container Image

-While [creating a new container image](container-image.md#containerize) is fairly easy and straightforward for development purposes, you should consider building a secure container image for production use.
+While [Creating a new container image](container-image.md#containerize) is fairly easy and straightforward for development purposes, you should consider building a secure container image for production use.
 Below are some basic considerations.

 ## No Source Code